electricg/mobi-fav-stations/README.md

 - [ ] check a11y
 - [ ] check all the browsers
 - [ ] error created from the dialog is not rendered on top of the dialog
-- [ ] in firefox android the description textarea is too small and not clickable
+- [x] in firefox android the description textarea is too small and not clickable
+- [ ] revert to `contenteditable="plaintext-only"` when it's supported in firefox